hl7au/au-fhir-base/summary-text/output/au-medication-summary.md

 This profile contains the following variations from [Medication](http://hl7.org/fhir/STU3/Medication):

+1. at most one PBS Manufacturer Supplier extension
 1. at most one <span style='color:green'>code</span> Coding for the Medicine
 1. zero or more <span style='color:green'>code.coding</span>  sliced
    * zero or more Medication PBS coding (ignore item context) slice